 - Provide cards, drawings, etc. when visits are not possible.

 Camp Kesem is a national program with local summer camps throughout the country.
 This is a great opportunity for your kids to get away with other kids who have "been there", while still having professional supports.

 If you have any questions about talking to your children about your cancer diagnosis or need additional information, ask your doctor or nurse.
 Please let your doctor or nurse know if you would like information on other topics.

-Dec 21, 2014 - Healthy men should talk to their doctors about taking a 5-alpha reductase inhibitor (5-ARI) to reduce their risk of prostate cancer, according to a joint guideline published online Feb.
+Mar 5, 2015 - Healthy men should talk to their doctors about taking a 5-alpha reductase inhibitor (5-ARI) to reduce their risk of prostate cancer, according to a joint guideline published online Feb.
 24 in the Journal of Clinical Oncology by the American Society of Clinical Oncology and the American Urological Association, and released to coincide with the American Society of Clinical Oncology's Genitourinary Cancers Symposium held Feb.
 26 to 28 in Orlando.
 The guidelines will also appear in the March issue of the Journal of Urology.

 OncoLink Blogs give our readers a chance to react to and comment on key cancer news topics and provides a forum for OncoLink Experts and readers to share opinions and learn from each other.

 Facing a new cancer diagnosis or changing the course of your current treatment?
 Let our cancer nurses help you through!